Misogyny and mass media: Heavy metal

-In a study conducted by Lawrence and Joyner with research participants who were white males between the ages of 18-24 and reported belonging to Protestant religious denominations (p.52), it was found that the research participants exposed to sexually violent heavy metal music were found to have a higher tendency on sex-role stereotyping in comparison to those who listened to classical music.
-Nine participants (12 %) indicated that their typical music listening preference was heavy-metal rock music; these participants were equally distributed across cells of the data collection (p.52).
+In a study conducted by Lawrence and Joyner with research participants who were white males between the ages of 18 and 24 and reported belonging to Protestant religious denominations (p.
+52), it was found that the research participants exposed to sexually violent heavy metal music were found to have a higher tendency on sex-role stereotyping in comparison to those who listened to classical music.
+Nine participants (12%) indicated that their typical music listening preference was heavy-metal rock music; these participants were equally distributed across cells of the data collection (p.
+52).
 Researchers suggest that; distrust, assault, and negative regard for women are common attitudes experienced by fans of different types of rock music.

 Although the conclusions made in article must be correct, the article examines misogyny in a very specific context.
 It is not that the entirely of heavy metal rock music is misogynistic, it is the specific instances within these contexts that must be addressed.
 There is misogyny within heavy metal rock music through sexually violent content that must be addressed by the smaller interactions between people.
 In order to correctly identify misogyny in the heavy metal rock industry, the people identifying and critiquing must be familiar with the platform and musical techniques so that biases are not clouding a whole musical discipline.